gcallanan/cal-mlir-dialect/README.md

 This README can sometimes be out of date, but typically, the tests should always be working, so if some commands listed here are not working in the README, look at the tests instead.

+## DISCLAIMER:

+I, Gareth Callanan, am the author of this repository but I have made use of ChatGPT to generate a significant portion of this documentation for this repo in an attempt to make it more accesible for someone new jumping in without requiring a significant time investment on my side.
+Where AI has been used, the output has been verified by me.